chombo-discharge/chombo-discharge/doc/sphinx/source/Control.rst

 * :file:`output_directory/plt` contains all plot files.
 * :file:`output_directory/chk` contains all checkpoint files, which are used for restarting.
-* :file:`output_directory/proc` contains graphical information of patch distributions among the MPI ranks.
+* :file:`output_directory/mpi` contains information about individual MPI ranks.
 * :file:`output_directory/geo` contains geometric files that are written by PlasmaC (if you enable ``plasma_engine.write_ebis``).

 The files in :file:`output_directory/geo` do *not* represent your geometry in the form of level sets.
 Instead, the files that are placed here are HDF5 representations of your embedded boundary graph, which can be *read* by PlasmaC if you enable ``plasma_engine.read_ebis``.
 This is a shortcut that allows faster geometry generation when you restart simulations.